What is intellectual property?

 Disputes regarding names usually concern a situation where a trader uses a name that is very similar to another established trader in the same line of business.

 The only exception is that a trader cannot be prevented from trading any product in his own name.
-Thus, Joanna Sainsbury can set up selling grocery products wherever she likes, but if you set up as “Tesco.me”, you might be in line for a lawyer's letter if you sell groceries on the Internet - despite the large size of the market.
+Thus, Joanna Sainsbury can set up selling grocery products wherever she likes, but if you set up a website under the domain name 'Tesco.me' selling groceries, you might be in line for a lawyer's letter - despite the large size of the market.

 Internet domain names